vishnuraj96/DevOps_course/Git-Practices.md

 git commit -m "Add change for rebase"
 ```

-4. Rebase the new branch onto the main branch.
+C. Rebase the new branch onto the main branch.

 ```bash
 git checkout rebase-branch
 git rebase main
 ```

-5. Resolve any conflicts that may arise during the rebase.
+D. Resolve any conflicts that may arise during the rebase.

 - Step 1: Git will pause on a conflict.
 - Step 2: Open and fix the conflict.